-Gates of Hell: Turkmenistan's president wants to close Darvaza gas crater - KTVZ
+Gates of Hell: Turkmenistan's President wants to close Darvaza gas crater - KTVZ

 One of the most notorious is a giant golden statue of a Turkmen shepherd dog, Berdymukhamedov’s favorite breed and one of the country’s official symbols.

-The president loves the dogs so much that he has written a book about them, presented one as a president to Russian president Vladimir Putin and established a national holiday in their honor.
+The President loves the dogs so much that he has written a book about them, presented one as a gift to Russian President Vladimir Putin and established a national holiday in their honor.

 Tourism is still a relatively small industry in Turkmenistan.
 The number of annual foreign visitors before the pandemic was estimated in the low tens of thousands.